Michael-S/tempest/README.md

 git clone https://github.com/capnproto/go-capnp
 cd -
 ```

+And then update line 10 of your `go.mod` file to reference it.

 Then, run the configure script and then `make`.
 The configure script
 accepts most of the same options as typical gnu packages.
 Additionally